Summer Sanders Schlopy

-Born and raised in northern California, Summer lived in the pool.
-Inspired by her brother Trevor, she joined the team Sugar Bears at age four years old and never looked back.
-Although she did cry on the blocks of her first race.
-That was when she first learned to push through the fear in order to truly feel the accomplishment.
-That sense of accomplishment became her motivation for every facet of life.
+Born and raised in northern California, Summer spent most of her childhood in swimming pools.
+Inspired by her brother Trevor, she joined a swim team called Sugar Bears at four years old and never looked back — although, she did cry on the blocks of her first race.
+But from that first race, she learned to push through the fear in order to truly feel the accomplishment.
+And that feeling became her motivation for every facet of life.

-Summer went on to earn a swimming scholarship to Stanford University and back-to-back National Collegiate Athletic Association (NCAA) Swimmer of the Year awards in only two years as a collegiate swimmer.
+Summer went on to earn a swimming scholarship from Stanford University, as well as back-to-back National Collegiate Athletic Association (NCAA) Swimmer of the Year awards in only two years as a collegiate swimmer.
 Her prize accomplishment was being a part of the 1992 National Championship team with Stanford.
-That summer, at the 1992 Olympic Games in Barcelona, Sanders emerged as the most decorated U.S. swimmer, winning four medals – two gold, a silver, and a bronze.
+That summer, at the 1992 Olympic Games in Barcelona, Summer emerged as the most decorated U.S. swimmer, winning four medals – two gold, a silver and a bronze.
 And it was soon after that she shifted her passion to television.